HoldenLy1234/cse15l-lab-reports/labreport1.md

 ![sameline](https://i.imgur.com/pG6hePu.png)

 This is compiling and running a program at the same time.
 Normally you would have to compile, then enter, then run the program, all while having to ssh and enter the password.
 This equates to about 6 keystrokes saving just from the enter, because normally you would have to enter, but if you count the password, it could be up to 15-20 keystrokes saved.
 Esepcially if you have the ssh keygen.
+With the optimized method, it is literally just typing in the commands and pressing enter one time, as opposed to many times.